Improved Extended Regular Expression Matching: Introduction

-To speed up the classic dynamic programming algorithm, we essentially process the hierarchy of clusters in a bottom-up traversal.
-At each cluster C, we show how to efficiently compute the match graph representation for the subtree of the parse tree rooted at the root of $C$ using only a constant number of match graph operations and a number of simulations of finite automata of a (non-extended) regular expression corresponding to $C$.
+We then improve the space to $O(n^2\log k/w + n + m) = O(n^2 + m)$.
+To do so, we show how to recursively process the hierarchy of clusters top-down according to the number of descendants of the children of each cluster and carefully discard match graphs along the way.
+This gives us a simple algorithm using $O(n^\omega k + n^2 m)$ time and $O(n^2 + m)$ space.

-In combination, the above techniques lead to an algorithm for extended regular expression matching using $O(n^\omega k + n^2 m)$ time and $O(n^2k/w + n + m)$ space.
-We show how to improve the space to $O(n^2\log k/w + n + m) = O(n^2 + m)$ by recursively processing the hierarchy of clusters top-down according to the number of descendants of the children of each cluster and carefully discarding match graphs along the way.
+To achieve the full result of Theorem~\ref{thm:main}, we generalize the finite automaton simulations in our algorithm to work with a black-box implementation of a (non-extended) regular expression matching algorithm.
+Plugging in current state-of-the-art results improves the $O(n^2 m)$ term in the running time by a factor $\max(w/\log w, \log (n+m))$ and thus leads to Theorem~\ref{thm:main}.

-Finally, we generalize the finite automaton simulations in our algorithm to work with a black-box implementation of a (non-extended) regular expression matching algorithm.
-Plugging in current state-of-the-art results then leads Theorem~\ref{thm:main}.
+Finally, to demonstrate the power and simplicity of our approach, we extend our algorithm to also include interval operators.
+We do so by defining and efficiently implementing another simple match graph operation for the interval operator and plugging it into our framework.